manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 For most use cases, `both_freq` would be the best mode, but your mileage may vary.

+It's important to note that `bigram_index` works only at the tokenization level and doesn't account for transformations like `morphology`, `wordforms` or `stopwords`.
+This means the tokens it creates are very straightforward, which makes searching phrases more exact and strict.
+While this can improve the accuracy of phrase matching, it also makes the system less able to recognize different forms of words or variations in how words appear.

 <!-- request SQL -->

 ```sql